ueberdosis/tiptap/docs/guide/node-views.md

 That’s how you could render mentions, which shouldn’t be editable.
 Users can add or delete them, but not delete single characters.

-Statamic uses those for their Bard editor, which renders complex modules inside tiptap, which can have their own text inputs.
+Statamic uses those for their Bard editor, which renders complex modules inside Tiptap, which can have their own text inputs.

 ### Mixed content
 You can even mix non-editable and editable text.
 That’s great to build complex things, and still use marks like bold and italic inside the editable content.